CleverTap/clevertap-expo-plugin/README.md

 </a>
 [![npm downloads](https://img.shields.io/npm/dm/clevertap-expo-plugin.svg)](https://www.npmjs.com/package/clevertap-expo-plugin)

+> **Beta Status Notice**: This plugin is currently in beta.
+While it is fully functional and has undergone testing, you may encounter occasional issues.
+We welcome your feedback to improve the plugin before its stable release.

 ## 👋 Introduction
 Learn how to integrate the CleverTap SDK into your Expo React Native application.
 This guide explains how to set up and configure CleverTap's features using the Expo plugin.